Leon Schoonmaker

 Leon Monroe Schoonmaker (March 27, 1882 - May 30, 1950) was an American fencer.
 He competed in the individual foil and épée events at the 1920 Summer Olympics.
-He was a referee in several fencing competitions in the 1932 Summer Olympics in Los Angeles.
-In the 1930s he served first as a secretary and treasurer and then for term 1934-1935 as the president of Fencing Association of the United States.
-He was an also an engineer in Queens, New York City.
+He was a referee in several fencing competitions at the 1932 Summer Olympics in Los Angeles.
+In the 1930s, he served first as a secretary and treasurer and then for the term of 1934-1935 as the president of the Fencing Association of the United States.
+He was also an engineer in Queens, New York City.